-Unfortunately, Teradata (the company) does not offer any tool which would allow automatizing this task.
+Unfortunately, Teradata (the company) does not offer any tool that would automate this task.

 Usually, analysis requires counting the number of distinct values per table column.
 Counting is resource and time intensive for huge tables.

 Luckily, with Teradata 14.10, we have a less costly method available: